Key takeaways

 You can use certain debit cards to improve your score.
 Most of these debit cards function like secured cards without a security deposit.
 They report your payment activity to credit bureaus, allowing users to establish a positive payment history.

 Most of them work by connecting to your bank account.
-The card company then sets spending limits based on your bank balance and history.
+The card company then sets spending limits based on your bank balance and transaction history.
 You can spend within your spending limit.
-Most cards will debit the money directly from your account so you don’t have to worry about paying a bill – check with your issuer to make sure they do this.
-Then the issuer reports your payment activity to the credit bureaus.
+Most cards will debit the money directly from your account so you don’t have to worry about paying a bill.
+Then the card issuer reports your payment activity to the bureaus.

 Many of these debit cards do charge fees like an annual fee.
 It’s important to review the terms and conditions to understand the fees and if they fit your budget.

-These cards can be helpful because they do not involve borrowing money and so there’s no chance of going into debt.
-Instead, they focus on helping you raise your rating through responsible use of a debit card.
-That said, they are not as effective as credit cards at improving your score.
+The great thing about a debit card that reports payments is it does not involve borrowing money, so there’s no chance of going into debt.
+Instead, it focuses on helping you raise your rating through the responsible use of a debit card.
+That said, a debit card is not as effective as a credit card at improving your score.

 Hope you got answer of the question of how much will a credit card raise my score.
 Cards are a convenient payment system that can also boost your score when used responsibly.
 But remember that they can be good or bad for you in the long run, depending on how you use them.

-They can help you raise your rating if you only use a small percentage of your limit and pay off your amount in full monthly.
-But if you think it will be hard to control how much you use them, you should try a different way to improve your score for now.
+They can help you raise your rating if you only use a small percentage of your limit and pay off your balance in full monthly.
+But if you think it will be hard to control how much you spend, then try a different way to improve your score.

 There are plenty of other options if you want to avoid debt and borrowing altogether.
 Ask be an authorized user on a friend or family member’s card.
-Take out a credit builder loan.
-Or report all your monthly payments.
+Apply for a debit card that reports payments.
+Or use a rent reporting service.
 Figure out what works for you and boost your score.